MikeDigitize/Animator-ES6/README.md

 # Animator
 Animator is an ES6 animation utility belt that allows you to easily create and sequence CSS transitions and animations programatically.
-See the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki) for the API guide.
+Use it whenever there's a need to animate in the browser, whether it be for every day needs like creating rotating banners and giving visual feedback to user interactions, or for complex animation sequences whose values are calculated dynamically, with Animator all these things and more can be created quickly and easily.
+For a full API breakdown see the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki).

 ## Features
 * CSS transition / keyframe animation creator